sanchita21/Logistic-Regression-Graded-Assignment-with-R/README.md

 # Logistic Regression Graded Assignment with R

+This assignment is a part of graded assignments from Jigsaw Academy-Online school of Analytics

 This assignment is related to building a logistic regression model on sample survey data.
 This data set has been collected as a part of a survey exercise done by a leading snacks manufacturer.